Charlie Morningstar: Miscellaneous

-Charlie appeared in an update video uploaded to Medrano's YouTube channel alongside the protagonist of Helluva Boss, Blitzo, in which a crossover between Helluva Boss and Hazbin Hotel was confirmed to be in the works.
+Charlie appeared in an update video uploaded to Medrano's YouTube channel alongside the protagonist of Helluva Boss, Blitzo, in which a crossover between Helluva Boss and Hazbin Hotel was teased to be in the works.

 Reception

 Pilot

 Charlie Morningstar's character in the show's pilot was received positively.
 Esther Liberman of BeLatina described her as "redeemable and empathetic", and argued that the show's pilot demonstrated Charlie's biculturalism, with a "subtle analog to her flexible sexuality".
 Dan Short of Animated Views called Charlie the only "happy, uplifting soul within a sea of deviants" and said her voice actress provided the right tone to make Charlie "heavenly".
 Matthew Field of Go! & Express called Charlie "so darn loveable" and a cheerfully optimistic "do-gooder who tries to see the best in everyone".
 Reviewer Sean Cubillas for CBR described her one of the "most cheerful and elegantly voiced characters in all of animation".